 Write ahead log records insertion and deletion requests into the log file, and then the background thread writes it to the system.
 Once the requests are successfully written to the log file, the server returns success.
 This function enhances data reliability and reduces client blocking.

 Write ahead log guarantees the atomicity of modification requests.
 All requests that receives success messages are completely written to the system.
 For requests that do not receive and respondence due to an unexpected system exit or an unexpected link disconnection, the operation is either succeed or fail.
 Whether the operation is successful can be confirmed by calling other interfaces.
 In addition, when the system restarts, some requests in the log file are re-executed if they have not been applied to the system state.

 The buffer size of the write ahead log is determined by the

 wal.buffer_size.
-To ensure the write performance of the write ahead log, it is recommended to set the buffer size to at least twice the size of the data imported in a single batch.
+To ensure the write performance of the write ahead log, we recommend setting the buffer size to at least twice the size of the data imported in a single batch.

 wal.buffer_size, see Milvus configuration.